kareem-ghazi/bank-management-system/README.md

 ## Features

 The system is written in C++ and applies the OOP paradigm in the code using concepts like Encapsulation, Inheritance, and Polymorphism.
-The program also uses pointers for some parts to utilize the heap memory and offload heavy objects to there.
+The program also uses pointers for some parts in the program to allow for the editing of bank accounts.

 Some of the features the system provides are: